MartinMeyer1/doc-iessb/docs/5_Validation/validation.md

 # Validation

-Validation is not yet available.
+!> Validation documentation is not yet available.
 The WAGO teams will validate the data manually.